 The Algerian market holds tremendous potential for U.S. livestock and genetics.
-The U.S. and Algerian veterinary officials reached an agreement on the certificates to export U.S. bovine embryos, hatching eggs, and day-old chicks for chicken to Algeria.
-The U.S. and Algerian regulatory agencies have not yet reached an agreement on the certificates for bovine semen, dairy cattle, or beef cattle.
-Post also sees upside potential for U.S. pulses, dried fruits, and nuts.
+The U.S. and Algerian veterinary officials reached an agreement on the certificate to export U.S. bovine semen to Algeria in September 2023.
+The latter is added to list of the agreed certificates.
+The Algerian market is now open to U.S. bovine semen, bovine embryos, hatching eggs, and day-old chicks for chicken exports to Algeria.
+However, the U.S. and Algerian regulatory agencies still have not yet reached an agreement on the certificates for dairy cattle, beef cattle, poultry and beef.